Michael Sfard: Life and work

-In 2000, Sfard and his wife moved to London so that he could pursue a master's degree, but he says it was also "to get away" from Israel.
-He studied international human rights law, "discovered the subject [he] wanted to work in" and returned the following year having decided that emigration from Israel was "a tragedy".
+In 2000, Sfard and his wife moved to London so that he could pursue a master's degree and to also "to get away" from Israel.
+He studied international human rights law and "discovered the subject [he] wanted to work in" before returning to Israel the following year stating that emigration from Israel was "a tragedy."

-He completed his Master of Laws at University College London.
-Shortly after Sfard returned, he attended the first conference of the group Courage to Refuse, "saw 200 people who thought and felt like [he] did", and decided to be an activist.
+Shortly after his return to Israel, Sfard attended the first conference of the group Courage to Refuse. "saw 200 people who thought and felt like [he] did", and decided to be an activist.
 In early 2004, Sfard opened his own office in Tel Aviv.

 Sfard has described Shulamit Aloni as a "major influence" who introduced him through her activities to the world of human rights in Israel.

 Sfard's has expressed his views on the role the media play in his work.
 He feels that "the media are an important part of the work.
 They are a tool."
 In addition, he said that media can influence or create the debate.
 But, he also said that "I, as any lawyer, have a fear of cameras entering the sanctified zone between the lawyer and the client."

 Articles by Sfard have been published by Haaretz, The Independent and The Observer.

-Sfard is the grandson of sociologist Zygmunt Bauman and writer Janina Bauman on his mother's side and of Communist Yiddish author David Sfard and Cinema Studies Professor Regina Dreyer on his father's side.
-His father Leon is a mathematician and his mother Anna Sfard is a Professor of Mathematics Education in the Department of Education at the University of Haifa.

 Legal activities

 Sfard has represented a variety of Israeli and Palestinian human rights and peace organizations, movements and activists at the Israeli Supreme Court.
 His clients are "mostly Palestinians who live in the West Bank and need permits to come into Israel."

 According to the New York Times, he has brought many cases to challenge the Israeli occupation of the Palestinian territories, represented hundreds of Israeli soldiers who have refused to serve, with the work mostly being financed "by Israel's premier left-wing nonprofit organizations, which in turn are financed in part by European governments".
 Sfard and his law office provide legal counsel for Yesh Din.
 Sfard is legal counsel for Peace Now.

-Cases which Sfard has handled include:
+Sfard has supported legal causes such as: